AI Transforms Drug Repurposing with TxGNN

 Technological Advancement in Drug Repurposing

 Drug repurposing involves finding new therapeutic uses for existing drugs, which can reduce the time and cost of drug development.
-Traditional methods often rely on serendipitous discoveries, such as off-label prescriptions, patient experiences, or unexpected clinical observations.
+Traditional methods often rely on chance discoveries, such as off-label prescriptions, patient experiences, or unexpected clinical observations.
 However, many diseases, especially rare ones, lack Food and Drug Administration (FDA)- approved treatments, which poses challenges for existing AI models.

 Recent progress in AI has introduced new methods in this field, particularly through medical KGs and machine learning (ML) models.
 These technologies systematically analyze large amounts of biomedical data to predict potential drug-disease interactions, accelerating the drug discovery process and reducing costs.
 GNNs have shown potential in analyzing biological data to predict drug-disease interactions.